adasprilla/TouchPad-Gestures/README.md

 utilties so is a little fragile to any version changes in their output format.

-This utility is developed and tested on Arch linux with the GNOME 3 DE on Xorg.
-I am not sure how well this will work on other distros and other DE's etc.
+This utility is developed and tested on Arch linux using the GNOME 3 DE on Xorg and Wayland.
+It works somewhat incompletely on Wayland (via XWayland).
+See the WAYLAND section below and the comments in the default `libinput-gestures.conf` file.
+It should work with KDE etc but I am not sure how well this will work on all distros and DE's etc.

 The latest version and documentation is available at http://github.com/bulletmark/libinput-gestures.